 These have specific uses, for example, landscape photography, especially sunsets.
 The idea is the darker area goes at the top and fades as it goes lower.
 This is because the sky has more stops of light.

-Using this filter allows the sky and clouds details to come without compromising the exposure of the landscape.
+Using this filter allows the sky and clouds details to come without compromising the

 These filters reduce and remove glare and reflections from reflective surfaces.
 If you encounter a lot of windows or water, this is your best friend.